The ‘Leftovers’ Worksheet

 By saying “not right now”, you’ve just decided to get off the fence.
 This new sense of direction will naturally reignite your personal motivation, developing a stronger sense of direction and agency.
 If you aren’t motivated to do something right now, consider whether you would be better off refrigerating that goal!

 Storing leftover goals isn’t about giving up on them, but it kind of is!
-As humans, we can only accomplish a small number of goals at one time.
+As humans, we can only accomplish so many goals at one time.
 We tend to remain on the fence (ambivalent) to avoid giving up on goals when they feel poorly timed or we lack confidence we can achieve them.
-By storing leftover goals, you can preserve them until you’re prepared to take action.
-This simple but powerful strategy is actually proven to increase your chances of sustaining a health change.
+By storing our leftover goals, we can preserve them until you’re prepared to take action.
+This simple strategy is proven to increase your chances of sustaining a health change.

 Check out our Online Therapy program, open to Alberta residents.